ignopeverell/site-test/index.md

 			</h3>
 		</header>
 		<div class="entry-excerpt p-summary">
-			Grin is developed by a set of open source developers dispersed throughout the world.
-It's not controlled by any company, fundation or individual.
+			Grin is developed openly, by open source developers based in different countries.
+It's not controlled by any company, foundation or individual.
+The coin distribution is designed to be as fair (but not gratis) as is known to be possible.
 		</div>
 	</article>
 </div>